kaeyang/kaeyang/README.md

 Welcome to my Github page!

-I'm a Data Science grad student at the University of San Francisco who is interested in Transportation, Data, and making Music!
+I'm a Data Science grad student at the University of San Francisco who is interested in Data Science and making Music!

 <br><br>